Skip to content

 8 Demo script, polish, failure modes (offline node), documentation; freeze MVP scope.

-After week 8 (product track): Phase G / M1–M2p2pos-net (libp2p), default bootstrap+relay, QR enrollment; mobile first HTTP-to-home (M1), then UniFFI full peer (M2).
+After week 8 (product track): Phase G / M1–M2p2pos-net (WebRTC only; public signaling + public STUN/TURN by default), QR enrollment; browser/mobile HTTP-to-home (M1) where needed, then UniFFI + RTCPeerConnection full mesh (M2) with Android and browser behind NAT.
 See §12.

-Exact next Cursor prompt (Phase E onward)
+Exact next Cursor prompt (follow-up)

 End of architecture document.